TokeiGosu/MinesweeperR/README.md

 # MinesweeperR
-Minesweeper game in R and RShiny
+Minesweeper game in R and (maybe) RShiny

-Work in progress
+Work currently in progress